rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data was extremely low and likely to be at random with regard to loyalty scoring, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows

 ```python